 As shown in Table 1, magnetite (Fe₃O₄) displays a well-rounded combination of electrical conductivity, redox activity, and biocompatibility compared to other conductive materials used in denitrification systems.
 While biochar and granular activated carbon (GAC) are cost-effective and promote biofilm growth, their low electrical conductivity can limit electron-transfer efficiency.
 In contrast, carbon nanotubes and graphene offer superior conductivity and larger surface areas but face challenges such as high cost and potential microbial toxicity.
 Zero-valent iron (ZVI) and nanoscale ZVI (nZVI) are strong chemical reductants, though issues such as surface passivation and secondary sludge formation may limit their practical use.
 Magnetite’s Fe(II)/Fe(III) redox cycling and magnetic separability make it an appealing alternative, facilitating efficient electron transfer and enabling straightforward material recovery.
 These advantages, summarized in Table 1, underscore its growing role in denitrification and Fe-driven nitrogen removal processes.

-Table 1 shows the comparison of magnetite with other conductive materials used in denitrification and related processes:
+Table 1 shows the comparison of magnetite with other conductive materials used in denitrification and related processes

+Put reference section in a separate row in table 1